MartDevelopers-Inc/eArtworks/README.md

+# eArtworks

+Lightweight Online Gallery for artists.

-# eArtworks - A Prototype.
+# About eArtworks

-eArtworks 'Prototype' is an online platform which is used to display and sell art works of artist irrespective of their nationality, gender and other narrow consideration, through auction.
-In the era of online entrepreneurship, there is an abundance of opportunities for makers such as artists, illustrators and designers to obtain funding for creative projects, as well as to sustain income through selling artworks online.
+eArtworks "Prototype" is an online gallery and marketplace for artists' works, regardless of their nationality, gender, or other specific criteria. by way of auction.
+Makers like painters, writers, and musicians have a wealth of options in the age of internet enterprise. artists and designers to get support for their artistic endeavors as well as to make a living by selling their works online.

-# Known issues
+# Known issues / bugs so far

--> Only imports products which belong to one seller and one category -> Staffs accounts and bulk imported users are all given system generated password "Demo123@" -> Imports on products has no images
+-> Only imports products which belong to one seller and one category <br>
+-> Staffs accounts and bulk imported users are all given system generated password "Demo123@" <br>
+-> Imports on products has no images so the system assigns them default image <br>
--> All uploaded XLS Files are deleted upoun processing to avoid storage consumption -> Staffs accounts has no feature to verify their emails
+-> All uploaded XLS Files are deleted upoun processing to avoid storage consumption <br>
+-> Staffs accounts has no feature to verify their emails - Assumption that all staff emails are valid <br>
+-> Cart is not retained after a user has logged out.
+The logout session is destroying clearing cart by default <br>
+-> Delivery charges are set to a constant $15 dollars - This is hard coded.
+It should be updated later.